kafka-rust/kafka-rust/README.md

 ### [Consumer] (https://spicavigo.github.io/kafka-rust/kafka/consumer/index.html)

-This is a simple higher-level Consumer for Kafka.
-It handles offset management internally on behalf of a specified group and provides an `Iterator` interface.
+This is a slightly higher-level Consumer for Kafka.
+It provides convenient offset management support on behalf of a specified group.

 ### [Creating a topic] (https://kafka.apache.org/08/quickstart.html)